purplingC/local-ai-video-analyzer/README.md

 ## Project Overview
 A **fully local AI desktop application** designed to analyze short video clips (~1 minute) entirely offline.
 The system allows users to **transcribe speech**, **detect visual objects** and **generate summarized reports (PDF or PPTX)** through a chat-style conversational interface (React and Tauri).

-All models are local, the only pre-download required is the SentenceTransformer intent matcher which, once cached, runs 100% offline
+All models are local, the only pre-download required is the SentenceTransformer intent matcher which, once cached, runs 100% offline.

 ---